Saturday, October 17, 2015

 Thursday, October 15, 2015

-Ulica Twarda 3 exists no more
+Ulica Twarda 3 exists no more!

 Nobody knows nowadays where my grandparent's house was.
 Few things such a trivial thing as their phone number 128 40 and that my grandmother's flowers occupied the entire balcony survived in the memory of my "aunt Marysia".
 Actually unimportant things to remember but it feels somehow nice to know.
 Otherwise, it will just be data from databases on their deportations to Treblinka (Gabriel and Helena Rozental).

 I have searched for a picture of the house Twarda 3 for ten years and looked through thousands of photos from Warsaw.
 I knew that the house was the third from the church.
-On photographs, the first house to the right (Plac Grzybowski 7) from the church had numbers that belonged to the location itself, and thereafter was no. 1 and 3.
+On photographs, the first house to the right (Plac Grzybowski 7) from the church had numbers that belonged to the location itself, and thereafter were no. 1 and 3.

 On photographs: Top picture.
 Probably 1938.
 The first house on the left is Plac Grzybowski 7, close to the church and thereafter on the right is Twarda street no. 1 and 3.